 In practice, the established monetary system tends to a position of equilibrium, in which it is difficult to advance in the reduction of prices.
-Whenever the offer becomes deficient or insufficient in the rationed or state market (at lower prices), it motivates the consumer to move their demand to another market, with substantially higher price differentials in the free, underground and foreign markets.
+Whenever the offer becomes deficient or insufficient in the rationed or state market (at lower prices), it motivates the consumer to move their demand to another market, with substantially higher price differentials in the free, underground, and foreign markets.
 (CUC), for which you have to convert your income into national currency, at the informal market exchange rate (CADECA).
-It must be borne in mind that the amount of the average salary, as a source of fundamental income for the population, is very insufficient in relation to current prices and their rate of growth.
+It must be borne in mind that the amount of the average salary, as a source of fundamental income for the population, is very insufficient about current prices and their rate of growth.

 This complex situation, which manifests itself both in the daily life of the population and in the business system, demands immediate solutions.
 In the current scenario there is a depreciation of the CUC, already mentioned, and a concentration of the CUC and the CUP (Cuban pesos) in certain population strata, which translates into increasing economic power.
-The opening to create new non-state economic entities in the domestic, self-employed and cooperative market has generated an internal demand that taxes the national economy, as it motivates expenditures in USD or another currency with no return (see ANNEX 2).
+The opening to create new non-state economic entities in the domestic, self-employed, and cooperative market has generated an internal demand that taxes the national economy, as it motivates expenditures in USD or another currency with no return (see ANNEX 2).

-There are restrictions and regulations that prevent the attainment of productions and exportable services to new economic entities with the possibility of doing so.
+Some restrictions and regulations prevent the attainment of productions and exportable services to new economic entities with the possibility of doing so.
 The way to guarantee the availability of USD or another currency and cover that growing domestic demand is, up to the present, the national economy.
 Likewise, the participation of foreign capital, directly, in companies and businesses of interest to foreign investors, such as new productive forms and agricultural cooperatives, whose productions could be exported and generate income in USD or another currency, is not allowed. that it would compensate or cover imports that, at present, the national economy centralizes, thus limiting its investment and development possibilities.

 Those who operate in this underground market accumulate a certain amount of foreign currency that allows them to travel abroad (Panama, Mexico, Bahamas, USA, and other countries), buy items in free zones or wholesale markets, bring them to the country and sell them.
-Even paying the established customs taxes, the sales of these goods in the submerged market, at prices lower than those of similar products that are sold in the network of stores in foreign currencies or in national currency, leave them a non-negligible margin of profit, for what they repeat that cycle.
+Even paying the established customs taxes, the sales of these goods in the submerged market, at prices lower than those of similar products that are sold in the network of stores in foreign currencies or national currency, leave them a non-negligible margin of profit, for what they repeat that cycle.
 They also make purchases abroad on request; in both cases, they are using the currency that enters and leaves the country.